-2 Draft Rule determination
+2 Rule determination

-The Commission has determined in accordance with section 99 of the National Electricity Law (NEL) to make, with amendments, the draft Rule.
-A draft of the Rule to be made (the draft Rule) is attached to this determination, which is different to the proposed Rule put forward by the proponent.
+The Commission has determined in accordance with section 102 of the National Electricity Law (NEL) to make, with amendments, this Rule determination and in accordance with section 103, the Rule.
+The Rule to be made (the Rule) is attached to this determination, which is different to the proposed Rule put forward by the proponent.
+The Rule commences operation on 22 February 2007.

-This determination sets out the Commission's reasons for making the draft Rule.
+This determination sets out the Commission's reasons for making the Rule.
 The Commission has taken into account:

-- 1. the Commission's powers under the NEL to make the Rule; - 2. the proponent's Rule change proposal and proposed Rule; - 3. submissions received; and - 4. the Commission's analysis as to the ways in which the Rule will or is likely to contribute to the promotion of the NEM objective so that it satisfies the statutory Rule making test.
+- 1. the Commission's powers under the NEL to make the Rule; - 2. the proponent's Rule change proposal and proposed Rule; - 3. submissions received: - 4. the pre-determination hearing; and - 5. the Commission's analysis as to the ways in which the Rule will or is likely to contribute to the achievement of the NEM objective so that it satisfies the statutory Rule making test.